anrei0000/anrei0000.github.io/_posts/2019-08-07-what-basic-equipment-looks-like.md

 All the above will fit in a 40L pack with spare room.
 The link is the closest match I could find to what I have.
 Mine also has a useful zipper on the side, love that.

+* large dollop of happy thoughts

+Can't say where I get these from, I like to think they just come along by themselves.

 # Day 2
 Day 1 items plus some more, according to weather.